 Supporting NASA's mission to return humans to the moon

-In May 2022 Rocket Lab will launch a CubeSat to the Moon.
-This historic pathfinding mission supports NASA’s Artemis program which will land the first woman and first person of color on the Moon.
+On June 28, 2022, Rocket Lab launched a CubeSat to the Moon - a pathfinding mission to support NASA’s Artemis program which will land the first woman and first person of color on the Moon.

-Using our Electron rocket and new Lunar Photon upper stage, Rocket Lab will inject the Cislunar Autonomous Positioning System Technology Operations and Navigation Experiment (CAPSTONE) CubeSat to a highly efficient transfer orbit to the Moon.
+Using our Electron rocket and new Lunar Photon upper stage, Rocket Lab sent the Cislunar Autonomous Positioning System Technology Operations and Navigation Experiment (CAPSTONE) CubeSat on a highly efficient transfer orbit to the Moon.
 CAPSTONE is owned and operated by Advanced Space in Westminster, Colorado, for NASA.

 CAPSTONE’s primary objective is to test and verify the calculated orbital stability of a Near Rectilinear Halo Orbit around the Moon, the same orbit planned for Gateway.
 NASA’s Gateway is a small space station that will orbit around the Moon to provide astronauts with access to the lunar surface.
 It will feature living quarters for astronauts, a lab for science and research and ports for visiting spacecraft.
 CAPSTONE will also test a navigation system developed by Advanced Space that will measure its absolute position in cislunar space using interaction with NASA's Lunar Reconnaissance Orbiter without relying on ground stations for navigation support.

 CAPSTONE is one of the first steps to learn how to operate more robust missions in this unique orbit, thus laying the groundwork for future exploration of our solar system.

-The Electron launch vehicle is CAPSTONE’s ride to space.
+The Electron launch vehicle was CAPSTONE’s ride to space.
 Launching since 2017, Rocket Lab's Electron rockets have delivered 100+ satellites to orbit on time and on target.
-Electron will provide the Lunar Photon upper stage and CAPSTONE CubeSat with the initial ride to low Earth orbit before the journey began to the Moon.
+On June 28, 2022, Electron provided the Lunar Photon upper stage and CAPSTONE CubeSat with the initial ride to low Earth orbit before the journey began to the Moon.